msoedov/agentic_security/FEATURES-for-organizations.md

 ## 4. Reduced dependencies

-Self-Contained Runtime Environment: Langalf operates within a self-contained runtime.
+Self-Contained Runtime Environment: Agentic Security operates within a self-contained runtime.
 This significantly lowers the barrier to entry for organizations by minimizing the complexity typically associated with setting up and maintaining LLM applications and infra.

 This library approach not only simplifies the architecture but also reduces potential points of failure and latency issues associated with external dependencies